 The 51-year-old then took off his wig to reveal his true identity, before delivering a sermon based on the failure of the disciples to recognize Jesus Christ on the road to Emmaus after his resurrection.
 Rev Rigby said: "It was interesting to see the reaction from people - I was totally ignored, totally.
 It showed that we don't recognize God at work and in each other.
 I told my congregation they were a stingy lot!

 How many of us call ourselves a “Christian”, yet we just don’t “do” Christian?
-All the people in these articles go to church, yet treat people who don’t look like them with total disdain.
+The people in these articles go to church, yet treat people who don’t look like them with total disdain.
 Why?
 Why don’t we believe what we believe?
-Why don’t churches believe what they believe or do what they preach?

 Unfortunately it seems like “Christian beliefs” are actually becoming misguided and inspired more by worldly religion than the Word of God.
 Being a Christian means that you’re changed on the inside--not controlled by others from the outside.
 It means that your heart has been changed by the presence of God.
 It means that you’re free to do His work where and when you see fit.
 It doesn’t mean that you’re required to go to church, required to pay tithes, required to be good or do anything in order to stay a Christian.
 It means you desire to do those things because you've been changed.

-I wonder what it’s going to look like when Jesus sits with each one of us when we’re called home and He says, I want you to watch this dvd of your life with me, but I want you to pay “very close attention” to how you treated the least of my brothers.
+I wonder what it’s going to look like when Jesus sits with each one of us when we’re called home and He says, I want you to watch this DVD of your life with me, but I want you to pay “very close attention” to how you treated the least of my brothers.
 To be a Christian means to follow Christ, to desire Him, to fellowship with Him, to live the moral life requested by Him, and to bring glory to Him in your life.
-You should not have to ask the church if it’s OK to do the work of Jesus Christ!
-Churches should focus on building people, not building buildings!
 Christianity is a people-building process.
-Build your people before your steeple.
 The next time we all see someone who’s down on their luck, maybe we look “at” them, and not “through” them.
 Then maybe we can see Jesus Christ “IN” them!

 “Character is how you treat those who can do nothing for you!”